-The board appointed Deloitte as statutory auditor to the Company on 29 July 2022, for the 2022 financial year end in accordance with the provisions of section 383 (2) of the Companies Act, 2014.
+The board appointed Deloitte as statutory auditor to the Company on 29 July 2022, for the 2022 financial year end.
+Deloitte has expressed its willingness to continue in office in accordance with the provisions of section 383 (2) of the Companies Act, 2014.